 Silverback says the iSNAP 2100 is “the highest-performing and only such storage networking processor available,” a hardware and software turnkey solution that allows combinations of TOE, iSCSI initiator, and target functionality.

 Silverback is now reporting 220,000 IOPS (I/Os per second) for the dual-channel, gigabit Ethernet chip, demonstrating iSCSI performance for both database and OLTP traffic, and far surpassing the 92,000 IOPS per port announced in March.

 “Silverback is the only vendor to publicly announce and demonstrate pure iSCSI performance metrics,” the company says.

-The benchmark was derived using Iometer, an analysis tool developed by Intel for servers that measures I/O performance while stressing the system with a controlled workload.
+The benchmark was derived using Iometer, an analysis tool developed by Intel for servers that measures I/O performance while stressing the system with

 The company also claims a sustained, full-duplex, dual-port throughput of 440 MB/s for the 2100, which it says was verified by the industry-standard TTCP (Test TCP) benchmarking tool, which measures TCP send and receive bandwidth.
 TTCP was developed by the U.S. Army Ballistics Research Lab.